This might include designing, developing the scope or calculating construction costs of the project.

 As part of the Best Start, Best Life program there will be updates to KISPs in 2023, however this process will extend beyond this coming grant round.
 Your application should align with forecast unmet demand in the existing KISP for the area, and/or demonstrate that the project will support demand in the early years of the roll-out of Pre-Prep.
-Please refer to details of the roll-out schedule for .
+Please refer to .

 While a KISP is not a funding document and does not commit any party to funding specific projects, future investment requests through Building Blocks and decisions about local government or not-for-profit projects must address unmet demand identified in the relevant KISP.

 For the local government area (LGA) where a project is located, applicants to the Planning stream must either refer to the published KISP or, because KISPs will be updated throughout 2023 to respond to Pre-Prep demand, an application could also cite agreed Department estimates about future demand as part of the application, to demonstrate that the project is in an area with infrastructure need.
 Please refer to .